kshedden/case_studies/methods/writing-tips.md

 ## Graphics

 * Only include plots or tables that are essential for conveying your message and that you explicitly refer to in your report.
+Do include any graphs that are discussed in your report and that are used to support your main conclusions.
+In most cases 1-4 graphs is appropriate for a memo of two pages.

 * Number all plots and tables and always use these numbers when referring to plots/tables in the body of your report.
+Do not refer to graphs as being "above" or "below" a particular location in the text.

 * Avoid pie charts in almost all situations